 Provisions made for environmental rehabilitation are recognised where there is a present obligation as a result of exploration, development or production activities having been undertaken and it is probable that an outflow of economic benefits will be required to settle the obligation, and the amount of the provision can be measured reliably.
 The estimated future obligations include the cost of removing the facilities, abandoning the well(s) and restoring the affected areas.
 The provision for future restoration is the best estimate of the present value of the expenditure required to settle the obligation at the reporting date, based on current legal requirements and technology.
-Future restoration costs are reviewed annually; and any changes are reflected in the present value of the restoration and producing activities is capitalised as a cost of these activities.
-The provisions are determined by discounting the expected future cashflows at a pre tax rate that reflects the time value of money.
+Future restoration costs are reviewed annually; and any changes are reflected in the present value of the restoration provision at the end of the reporting period.
+The amount of the provision for future restoration costs relating to exploration and producing activities is capitalised as a cost of these activities.
+The provisions are determined by discounting the expected future cash flows at a pre-tax rate that reflects the time value of money.
 The unwinding of discounting on the provision is recognised as a finance cost rather than being capitalised into the cost of the related asset.